 The "mass comments" occasionally submitted in great volume in highly salient rulemakings are one of the more vexing challenges facing agencies in recent years.
-These comments are typically the result of orchestrated campaigns by advocacy groups to persuade members or other like-minded individuals to express support or opposition for an agency's proposed rule.
+These comments are typically the result of orchestrated campaigns by advocacy groups to persuade members or other like-minded individuals to express support for or opposition to an agency's proposed rule.
 Advocacy groups that organize these campaigns frequently provide text or recommended language for individuals, although they increasingly urge commenters to customize their input by adding language or thoughts or their own, and they often provide portals through which commenters can easily submit their views for inclusion in the rulemaking record.
-A significant number of mass comments may therefore be identical or vary from each other in only relatively marginal ways.
+A